-Most employees aren’t eligible for sabbatical leave – most companies don’t even offer it!
-Those who do offer it limit it to long-term employees.
-You can’t start a job and take a six-month sabbatical immediately; your eligibility generally depends on your length of service.
+Most employees aren’t eligible for sabbatical leave as most companies don’t offer it.
+The few businesses that do offer it limit it to long-term employees.
+You can’t start a job and take a six-month sabbatical immediately; your eligibility depends on your length of service.

 Many companies have eligibility requirements based on tenure.
-It can be as little as five years of service, but often it’s much longer than that.
-Sabbatical leave is mostly offered in academia, and to be eligible for it, an employee must be a tenured professor.
-This is extremely difficult to achieve.
+It can be as little as five years of service but is often longer.

-Sabbatical leave is often seen as a once in a career perk.
-Employees are only eligible to take one sabbatical at any given organization.
+Sabbatical leave is a once-in-a-career perk.
+Employees can only take one sabbatical at any given organization during their career.

 How Common is Sabbatical Leave?

 Unfortunately, sabbatical leave, in general, is not that common.
-According to a 2017 study by the Society of Human Resource Management, only 17% of companies offered any sabbatical leave, and only 5% of them offered paid sabbatical leave.
-This means that most employees don’t get this benefit at all, and if they do, odds are it’s unpaid.
+According to a 2017 Society of Human Resource Management study, only 17% of companies offered any sabbatical leave, and only 5% provided paid sabbatical leave.

 Why Don’t More Companies Offer Sabbaticals?

-The unfortunate truth is that companies don’t want to lose a trained employee for an extended period of time.
-Why offer a sabbatical when that means you would have to train and replace an employee while they are out?
-That doesn’t seem to make good business sense.
+Unfortunately, companies don’t want to lose a qualified employee for an extended period.
+Why offer a sabbatical when you would have to train and replace an employee while they are out?

-In my humble opinion, these businesses are wrong.
-They are only looking at the bottom line, not at what is best for everyone overall.
-Our work culture promotes the idea that you need to be hustling and working constantly, and if you aren’t, you are a terrible person who deserves to live a life of poverty.
-This couldn’t be further from the truth, and the sooner we, as a nation, realize that our work culture is toxic and make a real effort to change things, the better off we will be.
-Offering sabbatical leave would have benefits not only for employees who can take it but also for companies that offer it.
-Not offering amazing benefits like this is short-sighted and detrimental to our well-being.
+Unfortunately, implementing policies that benefit workers, like sabbatical leave, would require a cultural shift.
+Our profit-driven work culture promotes the idea that you need to be hustling and working constantly, and if you aren’t, you are a terrible person who deserves to live a life of poverty.
+The toxic attitude only benefits those at the top, and the sooner we, as a nation, realize it and make a real effort to change things, the better off we will be.

 The Benefits of Sabbatical Leave